Ynn/selfstar/intro-felix.md

 **Let us see that in detail!**

-Copy the hello-world bundle first-runtime/load directory.
+Copy the hello-world bundle in the first-runtime/load directory.
 {code lang=bash}
 mv hello.world.jar {$workdir}/load
 {/code}